COMMUNITY-DRIVEN / OPEN-SOURCE / NON-PROFIT

 Healthy and good-sounding acoustic environments for everyone

-OUR MISSION
+OUR VISION

 Modern acoustics solutions for healthy, good-sounding environments increasingly depend on software.
 Yet many valuable research codes remain difficult to discover, reuse, and sustain.
 The Open Acoustics Foundation exists to democratize acoustics research and promote open, reproducible science by supporting the community initiatives that make this possible.